DingZiming/learngit/readme.txt

 Git tracks changes of files.
 Git diff test.
 Testing branch in different Repository.
-Creating a new branch is quick and simple.
+Creating a new branch is quick and simple.&